 Take a look at our traffic since signing up with HubSpot in November 2016.
 At the time I wrote the first iteration of the blog on 24th of January 2018, we'd captured 350 new contacts in January 2018, of which most were marketing managers and business executives, our primary target personas.
 (The blog has since been updated a few times to account for HubSpot pricing and functionality changes)

-HubSpot Basic and CRM are designed to funnel you into HubSpot Professional
+HubSpot Marketing Starter Is designed to funnel you into HubSpot Marketing Professional

 The next step up is HubSpot Professional, which will bring out the big guns - marketing automation, landing pages, social media management, and blog and SEO management.
 This set of tools allows you to fine tune your content and nurturing to build and scale a community of clients and prospects.
 Marketing automation is only really necessary when your database is larger than +/- 500 contacts.
 Below that threshold, you can easily nurture the contacts manually and with a smile on your face save $750 p/month, and start with HubSpot Starter.